Hiking at Clear Creek State Park

 25 miles of trails

 Most trails follow old roads or logging skid paths through second growth, mixed hardwood, and evergreen forests.
-An understory of mountain laurel and rhododendron bloom in mid-June and early July respectively.
+An understory of mountain laurel and rhododendron bloom during mid-June and early July respectively.

 Big Coon Trail